Drawbotics/better-webpack-progress/README.md

 ## Modes

-There are two output modes:
+There are three output modes:

- - **compact**: Is better suited for usage in a CLI during development.
+ - **compact**: Is better suited for usage during development.
+Reuses CLI lines when logging.
+ - **bar**: Is better suited for usage during development.
 Reuses CLI lines when logging.
  - **detailed**: Is better suited for usage in a CI environment.
 Doesn't reuse CLI lines when logging.